AvNav-Android

 off

-mdnsEnabled Announce the service via mnds (will allo Bonjour apps to find it) on
+mdnsEnabled Announce the service via mnds (will allow Bonjour apps to find it) on

 mdnsService The name you will see in mdns. avnav-android